penborter/ben_report/_drafts/2023-04-08-Aus-Airports.md

 We'll go through these airports and a couple of other relevant / interesting contenders below.

-## Daley Waters Airfield (1928) (??)
+## Daley Waters Airfield (1928)
 Firstly, let's get Daly Waters Airfield out of the way.
-It's the top Google search result (at least for me) for the question of Australia's oldest international airport, with its [wikipedia page](https://en.wikipedia.org/wiki/Daly_Waters_Airfield) stating that:
+It's the top Google search result (at least for me) for the question of Australia's oldest international airport, with its [Wikipedia page](https://en.wikipedia.org/wiki/Daly_Waters_Airfield) stating that:

 > Daly Waters was Australia's first international airfield.<sup>[*citation needed*]</sup>